scala/improvement-proposals/content/2022-02-25-pattern-matching-with-named-fields.md

 Pro:

-* allows to have more named fields than positional fields
+* have more named fields than positional fields
 * allows `@deprecatedName`
 * enabled meaningful names in variadic patterns
+* lazy evaluation patterns where bad field could have type `Nothing` or would throw could, but the pattern would match, as long the bad field isn't mentioned.
+(This would have many consequences)
+* It's easy to add extractors for maps in another SIP.
+At least on the encoding side.

 Con: